apache/arrow/docs/source/developers/reviewing.rst

 These labels are used in the release to highlight changes that users ought to be aware of when they consider upgrading library versions.

+In addition, we use the following labels to indicate priority:

+* **Priority: Blocker**: Indicates the PR **must** be merged before the next release can happen.
+This includes fixes to test or packaging failures that would prevent the release from succeeding final packaging or verification.
+* **Priority: Critical**: Indicates issues that are high priority.
+This is a superset of issues marked "Critical Fix", as it also contains certain fixes to issues causing errors and crashes.